trbs/bucky/README.rst

     # to generate the name.
     #
     # The dict key should be the CollectD plugin name
-    # and the value should be an instance of a class
+    # and the value should be an callable that accepts
-    # with a 1-arity convert method or a 1-arity
+    # a single argument and returns a list of strings.
-    # function.
     collectd_converters = {}

     # Optionally disable the system wide search for